janpaul123/paperprograms/docs/implementation-notes.md

 Benefits of model-view separation include:

-- You can create multiple modalities/representations from a single model.
+- You can create multiple output modalities/representations from a single model.
 - Changes to the view do not impact application behavior.

 ### Model